cn0047/stash/ed/db/README.md

 6. Update account table delete transactions from pendingTransactions.
 7. Update transaction in transactions table set state done.

+## MVCC (Multiversion concurrency control):

+It's a concurrency control method in DBs which provide concurrent access to DB and transactions in programming languages.

+MVCC keep multiples copies of each data item, in this way, each user connected to DB sees a snapshot of the DB at a particular instant in time.
+<br>Any changes made by a writer will not be seen by other users of the DB
+until the changes have been completed (committed transaction).
+<br>When an MVCC DB needs to update an item of data, it will not overwrite the original data item with new data,
+but instead creates a newer version of the data item.
+Thus there are multiple versions stored.
+<br>The version that each transaction sees depends on the isolation level implemented.

+## Sharding

+Problems With Sharding:
+* Imagine that shard outgrows storage capacity and must be splited (rebalancing data).
+* Join data from multiple shards - may turn out to be a problem.

+## Replication

+* Statement Based Replication.
+* Row Based Replication.
+* Based on Write-Ahead Log - changes are first recorded in the log, and nodes (master and slave) processes this log and builds exact same data.
+* Trigger Based Replication - triggers write changes to replication table and separate process handle that changes.
+Big overhead and prone to bugs.

+Read-after-write Consistency:
+Always read the user’s own profile from the master and any other users’ profiles from a slave, because due to replication lag user may not see recent updates on slave.

 ## Distributed transaction

 * Don't use distributed transactions, it won't scale - have to use eventual consistency.